 These outside choices give you the chance to study one or more subjects in addition to the one(s) you intend to take on into your honours years (Years 3 & 4).
 If you like them, you may even be able to change the focus of your degree.

 All subjects taught to degree level in the School of Literatures, Languages and Cultures (LLC) are available as outside subjects in Years 1 & 2, with some additional options too.

 Your main subject(s) don’t have to be in LLC for you to take these subjects, and the majority are suitable for complete beginners.
-You'll learn alongside students who intend to take the subject on into honours years but, especially if you're learning a language from scratch, you'll start in Year 1 at a level that meets your needs and previous experience.
+Especially if you're learning a language from scratch, you'll start in Year 1 at a level that meets your needs and previous experience.

 What can I study as an outside subject in LLC?

 |Danish - Scandinavian Studies||English Literature (Year 2 only)||French||German|

 |Korean||Literary Studies (Year 1 only)||Middle Eastern Studies||Norwegian - Scandinavian Studies|

 |Scottish Literature (Year 2 only)||Spanish||Swedish - Scandinavian Studies||Turkish|

 While the School of Literatures, Languages and Cultures (LLC) is the main hub of language learning at the University of Edinburgh, a few languages are taught as outside subjects in other Schools including:

 - English Language - School of Philosophy, Psychology and Language Sciences (PPLS)